 Mining and extraction of fuels, the energy production process, and waste disposal can all lead to pollution problems.

 - EIA-Wells.
 Risks of spills and contaminates can pollute surrounding land during drilling and transportation of oil, whose effects remain for decades.
 A broken pipe leaked 100,000 tons of oil in 1994 in Komi, Russia.
-The oil has hardened and still remains on the land surface, reports Greenpeace.
+Residents of the region are still feeling the after effects, reports Environmental Justice Atlas.

 - Coal mining: Ninety percent of coal that is mined is used for producing electricity in the U.S.; in 2016 alone 728 million tons of coal was used.
 The mining process requires the displacement of soil and introduces toxic chemicals and other pollutants into the environment.
 It is also an occupational hazard, with many people getting killed each year notes the Union of Concerned Scientists.